Exploration and exploitation in perception

 Overview

-Our research shows that the brain solves this problem by alternating between two functional modes: an external mode, where perception is determined by sensory inputs, and an internal mode, where perception is shaped by knowledge and memory.
-These fluctuations reflect a fundamental cognitive strategy: switching between information-seeking (exploration) and belief-based inference (exploitation).
-We show that this dynamic balance can break down in psychotic states, offering a mechanistic explanation for hallucinations and delusions.
+Our research suggests that the brain manages this tradeoff by alternating between two functional modes: an external mode, in which perception is dominated by current sensory input, and an internal mode, in which perception is shaped more strongly by knowledge, memory, and perceptual history.
+We show that this balance is a basic feature of perception and that it can break down in psychotic states.

 Key Findings

-Pharmacological manipulation with S-ketamine, which blocks NMDA receptors, shifts the brain into a prolonged external (explorative) mode.
-This exposes perception to the destabilizing effects of noise and ambiguity and may cause people to build models of the world that don’t align with reality.
-We replicated the effect of NMDAR antagonism on mode in people living with schizophrenia, a diagnosis often associated with NMDAR hypofunction.
-These results point to a causal link between NMDAR neurotransmission, mode switching, and psychotic symptoms.
+Pharmacological manipulation with S-ketamine, which blocks NMDA receptors, shifted the system into a prolonged external mode.
+This leaves perception more exposed to noise and ambiguity and may contribute to models of the world that drift away from reality.
+We observed a related mode imbalance in people living with schizophrenia, pointing to a causal link between NMDAR neurotransmission, mode switching, and psychotic symptoms.

-During the internal mode, the brain exploits predictive templates for perceptual decision-making.
-Predictive templates that don’t align with reality can lead to misperceptions or false alarms — a hallmark of hallucinations.
-GLM-HMMs indicate that these templates are amplified in individuals with psychosis-proneness.
+During the internal mode, the brain exploits predictive templates to guide perceptual decisions.
+When those templates are misaligned with reality, they can produce misperceptions or false alarms.
+GLM-HMM analyses indicate that these templates are amplified in individuals with psychosis-proneness.

 Methods